Virus-hit cruise liner passengers start disembarking in Japan after controversial quarantine

 “Unfortunately, cases of infection have emerged, but we have to the extent possible taken appropriate steps to prevent serious cases, including sending infected people to hospital,” public broadcaster NHK quoted Health Minister Katsunobu Kato as telling a parliamentary panel.

-Around 500 people were expected to disembark starting Wednesday, a health ministry official said, with the entire process completed by Friday.
+Around 500 people were expected to disembark on Wednesday, a health ministry official said, with the entire process completed by Friday.

+“Day:15: Everyone here, thanks for your support over the last two weeks,” tweeted one departing passenger from Hong Kong with the handle #quarantinedondiamondprincess.
+“If you ever find yourself quarantined in a windowless room but with access to WIFI, note you can count on people around the world to help.”

 NHK said that those who had roomed with passengers who tested positive would have to stay on the ship another 14 days from the time the infected roommate left.